A fractional notion of length and an associated nonlocal curvature: Introduction

 Before this generalization is done, we first study the measure theoretic properties of the set of all discs that intersect a curve an odd number of times and other related sets of discs in Section~\ref{sectdiscs}.
 In Section~\ref{sectFL} the fractional length is defined and it is shown that it converges, in an appropriate limit, to the classical notion of length up to a multiplicative constant.
-Next, Section~\ref{sectVar} is dedicated to computing the Euler--Lagrange equation associated with the fractional length and the result is used to motivate a definition of nonlocal curvature for a curve.
-The Appendix contains several change of variables formulas based on the area formula that are useful in established the desired results.
+Next, Section~\ref{sectVar} is dedicated to computing the Euler--Lagrange equation associated with the fractional length and this result is used to motivate a definition of nonlocal curvature for a curve.
+The Appendix contains several change of variables formulas that are useful in established the desired results as well as a transport theorem that is applied to compute the first variation of the fractional length.